isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-A `T&` argument can pass information into a function as well as well as out of it.
+A `T&` argument can pass information into a function as well as out of it.
 Thus `T&` could be an in-out-parameter.
 That can in itself be a problem and a source of errors:

     void f(string& s)